o-love/ToDoX/readme.md

     ```
     *Note that you do not need to modify any of the variables in this file unless you want to change the default configuration.
 Remember that, if you create a new database user, you will need to grant privileges to access.

+3. Copy the .env.example file in the Server directory, rename it .env and modify the following variables:
+    ```
+    DB_CONNECTION=mysql
+    DB_HOST=172.16.0.3
+    DB_PORT=3306
+    DB_DATABASE=todox
+    DB_USERNAME=ps
+    DB_PASSWORD='cQGMlSMYsUb'
+    ```
-4. Run docker-compose up -d to start the application.
+5. Run docker-compose up -d to start the application.
 This command will build and start all the necessary Docker containers.
-5. Follow the additional steps in the 'Sorking with Angular' section below.
+6. Follow the additional steps in the 'Sorking with Angular' section below.

 ## Working with Angular